 Depending on the terms available to us, if these activities result in significant dilution, it may negatively impact the trading price of our shares of common stock.
 Any additional financing that we secure, may require the granting of rights, preferences or privileges senior to, or pari passu with, those of our common stock.
 Any issuances by us of equity securities may be at or below the prevailing market price of our common stock and in any event may have a dilutive impact on your ownership interest, which could cause the market price of our stock to decline.
 We may also raise additional funds through the incurrence of debt or the issuance or sale of other securities or instruments senior to our shares of common stock.
 We cannot be certain how the repayment of those obligations will be funded and we may issue further equity or debt in order to raise funds to repay such obligations, including funding that may be highly dilutive.
-The holders of any securities or instruments we may issue may have rights superior to the rights of our common stock, it may negatively impact the trading price of our shares of common stock, and you may lose all or part of your investment.
+The holders of any securities or instruments we may issue may have rights superior to the rights of our common stockholders.
+If we experience dilution from the issuance of additional securities and we grant superior rights to new securities over holders of our common stock, it may negatively impact the trading price of our shares of common stock, and you may lose all or part of your investment.